 It is the big process of collecting money from a large number of individuals for building a new business or company.
-The project may be either a completely new concept or modification of existing one.
-Although the new venture can be in any field like insurance, healthcare, finance etc a lot of projects are based on IT (Information Technology) only.
+The project may be either a completely new concept or modification of an existing one.
+Although the new venture can be in any field like insurance, healthcare, finance, etc a lot of projects are based on IT (Information Technology) only.
 Mostly, the funds are collected only via the Internet.

 Basically, any crowdfunding project will have three types of participants namely the creator/owner, moderator and the donors.

-- Owner – The project owner is the one who explains the scope of the project that requires funding by creating the complete set of documents related to the project like about scope/objective, milestones, roadmap, team etc.
+- Owner – The project owner is the one who explains the scope of the project that requires funding by creating the complete set of documents related to the project like about scope/objective, milestones, roadmap, team, etc.